 Obviously, this exercise is designed to help Charles emphasize his qualities that he values.

-On this track, we presented exercises to help clients gain a feeling of empowerment: Taking Inventory, Refinding Yourself, and Accentuating the Positive.
+In this section, we presented exercises to help clients gain a feeling of empowerment: Taking Inventory, Refinding Yourself, and Accentuating the Positive.

 Online Continuing Education QUESTION

-This CD set has covered such topics as: identifying how trauma affects a specific client, reexperiencing the trauma, adaptation reactions to trauma, depression and PTSD, client’s emotional comprehension, survivor guilt and self-destructive behaviors, three levels of victimization, triggers, coping with triggers, recalling the trauma, emotional recall, unresolved anger, unresolved grief, and empowerment.
+This course has covered such topics as: identifying how trauma affects a specific client, re-experiencing the trauma, adaptation reactions to trauma, depression and PTSD, client’s emotional comprehension, survivor guilt and self-destructive behaviors, three levels of victimization, triggers, coping with triggers, recalling the trauma, emotional recall, unresolved anger, unresolved grief, and empowerment.